colindoyle0000/colindoyle-website/content/torts2025/midterm/_index.md

 date: '2022-08-14T00:00:00Z'
 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 type: book # Do not modify.
-draft: true
+draft: false
 toc: false
 ---

-This course is worth five credits.
-As required by Loyola Law School policy, this course will be graded anonymously according to a mandatory curve.

-Your grade will be based on a midterm exam and a final exam.
 The midterm exam will count for 25% of your grade, and the final exam will count for 75%.
-The final exam will be cumulative.
 The midterm is purposefully weighted less than the final exam to give you the opportunity to improve your work in this class over time.
-After the grading the midterm exams, I will provide feedback on the exam and offer advice for studying for the final exam and for other law school exams in the future.
-For those eager to start studying for finals now, a super-secret way to perform perfectly on any kind of law school exam, regardless of subject matter, format, or difficulty, can be accessed [at this link.](https://www.youtube.com/watch?v=eBGIQ7ZuuiU)
+At the start of the spring semester, I’ll provide feedback on the exam and offer advice for studying for the final exam.

-We will discuss the details of the exams later in the semester.

-Exam logistics are handled by the [Office of the Registrar](https://www.lls.edu/academics/officeoftheregistrar/), not by me.
-Because grading is anonymous, the law school has adopted rules and procedures to protect student anonymity during the grading process.
-Under these rules, I am prohibited from learning about any logistical issues related to your exams.
-Please avoid making comments that would jeopardize your anonymity and do not include your student identification number on any communication with me.
-If you have questions about exam scheduling and accommodations, or if any problem arises during the administration of an exam, contact the Registrar at [registrar@lls.edu](mailto:registrar@lls.edu) or 213-736-1130 and **do not** include me in this communication.

-I reserve the right to reduce grades by one-third of a letter grade for poor class participation due to repeated instances of unpreparedness, lack of attention in class, refusal to participate in good faith, and absences.
-Any decision to reduce a grade for poor class participation is at my discretion and is non-negotiable.
+The midterm exam has three parts and two appendices.
+Each of the three parts consists of a fact pattern and an essay question.
+The three parts are equally weighted at one-third of your total grade.

+Your exam packet will include two appendices.
+Appendix A is a list of cases discussed in-depth during class.
+Appendix B is a list of legal rules that you are not expected to have memorized.
+You are allowed to consult the appendix while you take the exam.

+A copy of the [exam instructions](/../../torts2025-material/midterm/midterm_instructions.pdf) and a copy of the [appendices](/../../torts2025-material/midterm/midterm_appendices.pdf) are available for you to use as you study.
+These are identical to the instructions and appendices you will receive in your exam packet when you take the exam.